What to do in Stockholm, our must-sees and our itinerary to visit the city so you don’t miss a thing

 This is the neighborhood not to be missed.
 Gamla Stan in Swedish translates into “old town” in French.
 We explored this district on an organized 2-hour tour, to learn more about the city of Stockholm and Sweden.

 Stortorget Square, with its colorful facades, is the city’s most Instagrammable square.
 This is where the changing of the guard takes place – more about that below.
-As well as most souvenir stores in Stockholm.
+This is also where you’ll find most of Stockholm’s souvenir stores.

 2. Djugarden Stockholm: exploring the museum island